Cedar Recovery

 Cedar Recovery - Columbia, TN

-Cedar Recovery is a dual diagnosis treatment center located at 506 North High Street in the 38401 zip code in Columbia, TN.
+Cedar Recovery is a mental health and substance abuse rehab center located at 506 North High Street in the 38401 zip code in Columbia, TN.
 It is operated by a private for-profit organization.
-Cedar Recovery provides administers naltrexone, buprenorphine maintenance and prescribes suboxone.
-Some of the treatment approaches used by Cedar Recovery include cognitive behavioral therapy, counseling for substance abuse and relapse prevention.
-Cedar Recovery provides regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Cedar Recovery provides prescribes suboxone, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Cedar Recovery include counseling for substance abuse, cognitive behavioral therapy and relapse prevention treatment.
+Cedar Recovery provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehab.
+It also provides residential substance use treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 506 North High Street, Columbia, TN 38401